deepgram/web-next/content/blog/posts/transcribing-browser-tab-audio-chrome-extensions/index.md

 ---
-title: Transcribing Browser Tab Audio with Chrome Extensions
+title: "Transcribing Browser Tab Audio with Chrome Extensions"
-description: Build your first Google Chrome browser extension and learn how to use Deepgram's speech-to-text API to record tab audio, with and without your microphone.
+description: "Build your first Google Chrome browser extension and learn how to use Deepgram's speech-to-text API to record tab audio, with and without your microphone."
 date: 2022-07-21
 cover: https://res.cloudinary.com/deepgram/image/upload/v1658240278/blog/2022/07/transcribing-browser-tab-audio-chrome-extensions/cover.jpg
 authors: